jurihock/sdft/README.md

 ## Test spectrogram

 Below you can see two spectrograms of the same file `test.wav` computed by SDFT and STFT with identical spectral resolution, window function and hop size.
-Do you see any difference between them?
+Do you see any significant difference between them?

 | SDFT | STFT |
 | ---- | ---- |